Balance is Essence: Accelerating Sparse Training via Adaptive Gradient Correction

 In AGENT, we designed an adaptive addition of old gradients to new gradients to filter less relevant information and achieve a balance between new and old gradients.
 Specifically, we add an adaptive weight $c_t \in [0, 1]$ to the old gradient as shown in Eq.~(\ref{equ: est g}), where we use $\vg_{\text{new}}=\frac{1}{n}\sum_{i\in \textbf{B}_t}\vg_i(\vtheta_t)$ and $\vg_{\text{old}}=\frac{1}{n}\sum_{i\in \textbf{B}_t}\vg_i(\widetilde{\vtheta})$ to denote the gradient on current parameters $\bm{\theta}_t$ and previous parameters $\widetilde{\bm{\theta}}$ for a random subset $\textbf{B}_t$, respectively.
 When the old and new gradients are highly correlated, we need a large $c$ to get more useful information from the old gradient.
 Conversely, when the relevance is low, we need a smaller $c$ so that we do not let irrelevant information corrupt the new gradient.

 A suitable $c_t$ should effectively reduce the variance of $\hat{\vg}(\vtheta_t)$.
-To understand how $c_t$ influence the variance of updated gradient, we decompose the variance of $\hat{\vg}(\vtheta_t)$ in Eq.~(\ref{equ: quad-var}) with some abuse of notation, where the variance of updated gradient is a quadratic function of $c_t$.
+We decompose the variance of $\hat{\vg}(\vtheta_t)$ in Eq.~(\ref{equ: quad-var}) with some abuse of notation, where the variance of the updated gradient is a quadratic function of $c_t$.
 For simplicity, considering the case where $\hat{\vg}(\vtheta_t)$ is a scalar, the optimal $c_t^*$ will be in the form of Eq.~(\ref{equ: quad-var}).
-As we can see, $c_t^*$ is not closed to 1 when the new gradient is not highly correlated with the old gradient.
+As we can see, $c_t^*$ is not close to 1 when the new gradient is not highly correlated with the old gradient.
 Since low correlation between $\vg_{\text{new}}$ and $\vg_{\text{old}}$ is more common in sparse training, directly setting $c_t=1$ in previous methods is not appropriate and we need to estimate adaptive weights $c_t^*$.
 In support of this claim, we include a discussion and empirical analysis in the Appendix \ref{sub-sec:grad-speed} to demonstrate that as sparsity increases, the gradient changes faster, leading to lower correlations between $\vg_{\text{new}}$ and $\vg_{\text{old}}$.